 Bell/Heery assumed, based on its earlier experience with the New Hampshire Department of Environmental Services, that it would be able to perform “cut and fill” operations in a single step, moving earth from the high area of the site to the low area to level the terrain.
 That proved to be wishful thinking.
 DES conditioned its Alteration of Terrain permit on disturbing a maximum of forty acres at any given time, and then imposed a number of multi-step requirements which, according to the contractor, “caused excessive re-handling and handling of materials, increased equipment and manpower needs, caused problematic stockpile management, required additional import materials, increased costs for erosion control measures, added temporary stabilization areas, required temporary stockpile stabilization, required additional areas of restoration and rework and necessitated work during unanticipated winter weather conditions.”
+Id. at 1329.
 Bell/Heery sought an adjustment of over $7 million as compensation for these unanticipated burdens.

 The federal Court of Claims would have none of it, and the appellate court likewise rejected the claim, finding that the burden of obtaining and complying with state and local permits for the project was on the contractor.
 Moreover, the court ruled that no equitable adjustment was due because the federal government did not control the actions of the state environmental agency, and had no duty to intervene on the contractor’s behalf.